List of The Dumping Ground characters: Bailey Wharton

 On his last episode he and Sasha saved Dexter from getting into more trouble that Roddy dragged him into (it is revealed Roddy is a thief).

 Bailey's final appearance was the second episode of Series 5.
 At the end of the episode, he takes up the position of a junior football coach in the United States.
-So he left with Mischief to go and live in America.
+So he left with Mischief to move to America.

 Kazima Tako

 Kazima Tako also Durrani, portrayed by Akuc Bol, made her first appearance on 31 January 2014 in series 2 of The Dumping Ground, during the episode Finding Frank.
 She departed in series 5, during the episode Farvel.

 Frank hasn't been seen or heard of for a while, so Carmen (Amy-Leigh Hickman), Rick (Daniel Pearson), Bailey (Kasey MacKellar) and Tee (Mia McKenna-Bruce) try to track him down.
 They notice Kazima buying Frank's pocket watch, claiming it was her mother's and they find Frank and Kazima at a burger van.
 It emerges that Kazima and Frank are sleeping rough.
 Frank and Mike (Connor Byrne) later talk and Frank decides to move back in.
 Frank later informs Kazima that Mike is sorting things for her through children's services.
 Carmen reluctantly agrees to share her room with Kazima, however, Carmen is annoyed by Kazima's behaviour and orders Kazima to leave.
 Kazima sleeps on Frank's bedroom floor and when Mike and May-Li (Stacy Liu) discover this, they tell Kazima boys and girls cannot share rooms for their own protection.
-Kazima plans to sleep in the garage, but Carmen finds out and makes up with her.
+Kazima plans to sleep in the garage, but Carmen learns of it and makes up with her.

 Tee works on an Art project, but Kazima criticizes it and she introduces Tee to her friend, street artist Roscoe (Simeon Zack).
 When there is a trip to a theme park and not enough tickets, Kazima doesn't mind staying behind.
 Tee decides to remain behind to allow Toni (Nelly Currant) and Billie (Gwen Currant) to go together.
 Kazima and Tee are forced to attend a fun day, but they leave early and go home.
 Unknown to them, money was planted in Kazima's bag by Maz (Natifa Mai) and Max (Frankie Wilson).
 Maz and Max break into The Dumping Ground and when Kazima checks her bag, she and Tee decide to refuse to hand it back due to the large amount.
 Kazima and Tee attempt to scare Maz and Max out of The Dumping Ground.
 They end up locking Max in the attic and trick Maz into the kitchen before tying her up.
 Maz and Max are arrested and the other residents arrive home the same time after Mike is informed of Kazima and Tee disappearing from the fun day.
 Mike and May-Li lecture Kazima and Tee on the situation and all the kids are sent to the fun day.
-When Tyler (Miles Butler-Hughton) learns to play a trombone, Kazima helps him and she reveals her dad and brother were kidnapped for making music.
+When Tyler (Miles Butler-Hughton) learns to play a trombone, Kazima helps him and she reveals her father and brother were kidnapped for making music.